Runalyze/docs/starting-guide/import.rst

 -----

 There is a software called `bipolar <https://github.com/pcolby/bipolar>`_ which can download the activites from Polar FlowSync, PolarV800 or Polar Loop.

-There is a software called `V800 Downloader <https://github.com/profanum429/v800_downloader>`_ on Github, whic does nearly the same.
+There is another software called `V800 Downloader <https://github.com/profanum429/v800_downloader>`_ on Github, which does nearly the same.

 TomTom Runner/Multisport Cardio
 ------